 The Biomechanics of Sitting

 Just like all our movements, sitting requires the activation and relaxation of certain muscles, and it stresses different bones.
-The parts of the body that are most studied regarding sitting posture is the spine and back (lumbar region) and the pelvis.
-The hamstring muscles also influence sitting posture, however.
+The parts of the body that are most studied regarding sitting posture include the spine and back (lumbar region) and the pelvis.
+The hamstring muscles also influence sitting posture.

 The biomechanics of sitting can change significantly depending on the chair type and posture.
 When we stand freely, all of our weight is transferred to the floor through our feet.
 When we sit down, most of the weight transfer to the floor is shifted from our feet to the seat pan, armrests, and backrests.
 This transfer gives our feet a feeling of relief.